 Regardless of weather your pizza stone is seasoned or not, always be ready for a “sticky situation” to occur.
 Cheese and pizza sauce are some of the worst culprits when it comes to sticking to a hot pizza stone.

 The best way to clean your pizza stone is by scraping the dirty areas with a spatula or a stiff bristle brush.
 Alternatively, you can place a damp cloth over the area you want to clean and leave it to soak.
-To prevent sticking in the future, sprinkle the pizza stone with cornmeal.
+To prevent sticking in the future, sprinkle the pizza stone with cornmeal (Amazon).

 Now that you know just how easy it is to use a pizza stone, it’s time to get creative and impress your next guest with a delightful baked treat!